-What is the difference between a table top and a table cover?
+What is the difference between a Glass Table Top and a Glass Table Cover?

-We distinguish our core products with the following simple explanation: Table top – when the entire surface is glass, supported with a frame.
-Table cover – when the glass is placed upon an existing surface, such as a wooden table.
+We distinguish our core products with the following simple explanation: Table top – when the entire surface is glass, supported with a frame/or legs only.
+Table cover – when the glass is placed upon an existing surface, such as a wooden table or counter top.

 What glass type should I choose?

-We do supply a variety of coloured and tinted glass, however by purchasing Optiwhite low iron glass and then painting yourself gives far greater creative freedom, and it’s easy to do.
+We do supply a grey and bronze tinted glass, however by purchasing Optiwhite low iron glass and then painting yourself gives far greater creative freedom, and it’s easy to do.
 Please see here for further info and a methodology on how to paint.

 What is the turn-around time?

-Our average turn-around time for glass manufacture is between 4-8 working days from the order being processed, however unexpected things can happen with glass resulting in occasional delays.
+Our average turn-around time for glass manufacture is between 7-10 working days from the order being processed, however unexpected things can happen with glass resulting in occasional delays.
 We suggest allowing up to 10 days if you require delivery, however 14 days can sometimes be required.
 There are rare occasions when longer may be needed, all glass is created from scratch in the UK.
-Shaped glass can take closer to three or four weeks for production.
+Shaped, circular and bevelled edge glass can take closer to three or four weeks for production.

 What are my payment options?

 You can pay via PayPal through our online glass calculator, via card over the phone or by BACS.
 If you require us to raise an invoice we can do so, we just need the full address and a contact number.
 Full payment is required prior to production commencing, it is crucial customers double check their invoices for any issues/mistakes.
 Glass can’t be refunded due to customer error.

 Do you deliver to my area?